 And while there’s a lot of fun to be had in the wilderness surrounding Bend, you don’t even really need to leave town.
 Grab your inter-tube, kayak, or surfboard and hit the rapids at Bend Whitewater Park.
 Take your dog and yourself for a walk along the Deschutes River’s 12+ miles of pathways and trails then hit the food carts and taproom at The Lot.
 Stop at Thump Coffee for a delicious, locally-roasted pick-me-up.

 Then, head down Galveston Avenue for a world-class yet locally-sourced dinner at Ariana and start off your trip down the Bend Ale Trail with a pint at 10 Barrel.
 Go deeper into Beer Country, follow the music to one of Bend’s many fine venues, or head up Pilot Butte to watch the sunset.

 And all of that’s assuming that there aren’t any special events going on in town.
 Chances are actually good that there are.
 If you time it right, you’ll be able to catch one of Bend’s major music, microbrew, culinary, film, or city festivals.
-For a sampler, check out our Spring, Summer, and Fall Event Guides.
+For a sampler of what’s coming up, check out our Bend Events Calendar.